matthewcarlucci/scikick/README.md

 # by passing '--use-singularity' argument to Snakemake
 sk run -v -s --use-singularity
 ```
-Only the Rmarkdown files are run in the singularity container, the scikick dependencies are
-still required outside of the container with this usage.
+Scripts will be run inside the singularity container.
+The container must
+have at least the R dependencies installed (most R-based containers have these
+packages installed).

 ### Conda

+Similar steps are used to execute projects in a conda environment.
-The same steps are necessary to use conda, except the needed file is a conda environment YAML file.
+In this case, the config should point to a conda environment YAML file.

 ```
 # create an env.yml file from the current conda environment